Do you have tuna in water?

 Do you use liquid smoke or real smoke in your smoked fish products?

 We use real smoke and smoke the fish in a smokehouse.
-Have the confidence we are not adding fake stuff to your smoked fish products – eat with confidence. [pic of smokehouse with smoke coming off the racks]
+Have the confidence we are not adding fake stuff to your smoked fish products – eat with confidence.

 Are my products still good past the Best By Date?